Do students receive grades or credits?

 Do I have to wait for teacher recommendations to be received before I can submit my Online Application?

-No!
-We encourage applicants to submit teacher recommendation requests as early as possible and submit your Online Application as soon as you have provided all the information required — do not wait for your teacher to respond.
-Your recommender may submit a recommendation before or after you submit your online application.
-Once you submit your online application, you will be able to check the status of your recommendation requests by logging onto your account.
+No. We encourage applicants to submit teacher recommendation requests as early as possible and to submit your Online Application as soon as you have provided all the information required—don't wait for your teacher to respond.
+Your recommender may submit a recommendation before or after you submit your Online Application.
+Once you submit your Online Application, you will be able to check the status of your recommendation requests by logging onto your account.

 I have been admitted, but not to my first choice course.
 Can I change courses?